flang-msft/azure-docs-sdk-python/docs-ref-services/preview/mgmt-compute-readme.md

+---
+title:
+keywords: Azure, python, SDK, API, azure-mgmt-compute, compute
+author: mayurid
+ms.author: mayurid
+ms.date: 12/08/2021
+ms.topic: reference
+ms.prod: azure
+ms.technology: azure
+ms.devlang: python
+ms.service: compute
+---
 # Microsoft Azure SDK for Python

 This is the Microsoft Azure Compute Management Client Library.
 This package has been tested with Python 2.7, 3.5, 3.6, 3.7 and 3.8.
-For a more complete view of Azure libraries, see the [Github repo](https://github.com/Azure/azure-sdk-for-python/)
+For a more complete view of Azure libraries, see the [azure sdk python release](https://aka.ms/azsdk/python/all).

 # Usage

+To learn how to use this package, see the [quickstart guide](https://aka.ms/azsdk/python/mgmt)

-For code examples, see [Compute Management](https://docs.microsoft.com/python/api/overview/azure/virtualmachines?view=azure-python-preview) on docs.microsoft.com.
+For docs and references, see [Python SDK References](https://docs.microsoft.com/python/api/overview/azure/) Code samples for this package can be found at [Compute Management](https://docs.microsoft.com/samples/browse/?languages=python&term=Getting%20started%20-%20Managing&terms=Getting%20started%20-%20Managing) on docs.microsoft.com.
+Additional code samples for different Azure services are available at [Samples Repo](https://aka.ms/azsdk/python/mgmt/samples)

 # Provide Feedback